-See Grétry, Essais sur la Musique, &c.
+^{} See Grétry, Essais sur la Musique, &c.

-† See in the Aviceptologie Francaise, or Art de prendre toutes sortes d'Oiseaux, the way in which they are drawn into snares by counterfeiting their song.
+[†] See in the Aviceptologie Françaies, or Art de prendre toutes sortes d'Oiseaux, the way in which they are drawn into snares by counterfeiting their song.

-‡ This pre-eminence has been strongly contested, especially in France, where towards the middle of the last century a war arose on the subject, in which her whole literature, split into two factions, fought for the superiority of Piccini and Gluck.
-Out of the heaps of writings in verse and in prose, with which tion of the ancients was much more removed than our own, from the common tone of conversation, approached nearer to music, and might be noted like real song.
+[‡] This pre-eminence has been strongly contested, especially in France, where to-wards the middle of the last century, a war arose on the subject, in which her whole literature, split into two factions, fought for the superiority of Piccini and Glack.
+Out of the heaps of writings in verse and in prose, with which the contest was carried on, a few epigrams will be remembered, the letter of Rousseau on French music, and the little work of D'Alembert on the liberty of Music.
+Mar, montel too has made these disputes the subject of an unpublished Poem, under the name of Voyages de Polymnie.